 • Low zinc may increase aromatization of Testosterone to estrogen, just like vitamin D.

 Get Enough Magnesium: A recent study found that giving tae kwon do athletes roughly 750 mg of magnesium daily for 4 weeks raised free Testosterone by 26 percent at rest and by 18 percent after a shuttle running test.
+If you’re looking for help to balance your hormones, this testosterone replacement therapy clinic in West Palm can help you.

 Getting adequate magnesium is necessary to avoid throwing off hormone balance and for keeping you lean.
 A 2011 Italian study was one of the first to show that older men with low magnesium had lower free and total Testosterone than those with the highest magnesium levels.